 Another fan stitch crochet pattern, and this one is for a kitchen apron.
 The apron is kind of lacy, which means that it might not protect your clothes too well should you have a big spill or a splash.
 However, you can line the apron from the back with a contrasting or matching color in order to do a better job.

 The apron is made very simple with a single neck strap to hold it up and tie strings to tie at the back.
 Both the tie strings and neck strap use the same stitch pattern and you can easily make them as long or as short as you like provided that you chain a multiple of 6 plus 2.

 All the stitches, except for the foundation single crochet stitch (fsc), are familiar to most, including beginners.
-For those who have never done the fsc can watch this short tutorial on how to do the stitch.

 To make the fsc simply insert the hook into the base of the previous stitch made, yarn over and pull through, yarn over and pull through 1 loop, yarn over and pull through both loops on hook.
 The next stitch is worked into the base of the previous fsc and so on.

 I used cotton yarn as it is more absorbent and more suitable for working in the kitchen.

 Gauge: Measures 1.75 inches across 6 sc sts.